Kappa Beta Phi: History

 The College of Mount Saint Vincent, based in Brooklyn, published a commentary letter from its president emeritus Charles L. Flynn Jr. distancing the college from any relation with the organization.
 Written in 2014, the letter may be satiric in nature itself; it fully adopts modern tropes and sensitivities, and for an academic letter is pointedly critical.
-Given the media interest over Wall Street excess during that decade, where outsiders certainly did show alarm over the purported antics of the Wall Street chapter, it is unclear what connection, besides the emergence of a The Chronicle of Higher Education article may have sparked Flynn's response.
+Given the media interest in Wall Street excess during that decade, where outsiders certainly did show alarm over the purported antics of the Wall Street chapter, it is unclear what connection, besides the emergence of a The Chronicle of Higher Education article may have sparked Flynn's response.

-Traditions

-The organization's name is a reversal of Phi Beta Kappa.
-Instead of a key, the members wear a fob tied to a red ribbon around their necks.